Value statement

 • What does the business stand for?

-• Do the employees stand for the same thing?
+• Do employees stand for the same thing?
 What’s important to them?

-• And what is important to our shareholders and clients?
+• And what is important to your shareholders and clients?

-• What behaviours do we value?
-What behaviours do we deem unacceptable?
+• What behaviors do you value?
+What behaviors are unacceptable?

-• How do we conduct ourselves in a business setting?
+• How do we conduct yourselves in a business setting?

-• How do we decide who we’ll do business with?
+• How do you decide who you’ll do business with?

-• What are some qualities we admire in other businesses?
+• What are some qualities you admire in other businesses?
 In other people?

-• What impact do we want to have on the community?
+• What impact do you want to have on the community?

 Once you’ve had time to think about these questions on your own, gather select individuals from across different departments and our leadership team and run a group brainstorming session.
 As you conduct the brainstorming session, you will start to see certain themes and values repeat themselves.
 That’s how you know you’re on the right track.